jmbluethner/lama/README.md

-# rushb
+# RushB
-PHP based CSGO-Server management Interface
+A PHP based CSGO-Server management Interface for LAN Tournaments